eslam-nasser/vuedo/README.md

 Now the app is running at `http://localhost:3000`, or what ever is the configs you made

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Author
+This app made by [Eslam nasser](https://www.facebook.com/Eslam.nasser.yousef)

+## Contributing

+Contributions, questions and comments are all welcome and encouraged.
+For code contributions submit a pull request with unit test.

+## License
+This project is licensed under the [MIT License](https://github.com/KunalKapadia/express-mongoose-es6-rest-api/blob/master/LICENSE)